MichaelLangbein/tdl2/backend/data/wiki/math/algebra_linear.md

 As an examle, consider the case of a rotation.
 A diagonal rotation can be reproduced by a rotation first around one, then around another axis.

-\paragraph{A linear transformation can also be a change of basis} when it is on a vectorspace and invertible.
+**A linear transformation can also be a change of basis** when it is on a vectorspace and invertible.